clojure-goes-fast/clojure-goes-fast.com/content/blog/2023-07-27-clojures-deadly-sin.md

 them are resident in memory at once.
 This gives the developer one less hurdle to think about.
-In case they didn't think about it, the program might be more robust because of laziness; say, the developer only tested such code on small files, and the laziness assured the correct execution on large files too.
+In case they didn't think about it, the program might be more robust because of laziness; say, the developer only tested such code on small files, and laziness assured the correct execution on large files too.

 #### Unified sequence API